ItinoseSan/Dialogflow-tutorial/README.md

 # This tutorial goal
 Talk to google home that use dialogflow in Actions on Google

-# Actions on google init set up
+# Actions on google set up
 Sign in Actions on Google.
 Then, please select "Add/import project".
 ![screenshot from 2018-03-03 15-50-48](https://user-images.githubusercontent.com/24353841/36931520-c2622f4e-1efa-11e8-8ecf-afdd209cb2df.png)
 Input project name that you like.
 And select contry/region that you live.